trulyPranav/truthTrace-SHN/README.md

 - The google search feature embedded in the langchain framework is utilized, to find out the urls of the top 10 links of the search query related to the user's prompt.
 - The texts of the body tags of the 10 links are entirely scraped, and are stored in a variable.
 - Then a prompt template is used (a query) to compare the user's input and the scraped data, and is **summarized**.
-- The summarized data and the 10 sourced links is then returned to the app/api calls as the result of the user's input.
+- The summarized data and the 10 sourced links are then returned to the app/api calls as the result of the user's input.
 - The accuracy of the fact the user mentioned is checked with the data fed by scraping, and a suitable accuracy percentage/percentage range is provided along with its summary and source links.

 **2. Embed video of project demo:**